luukburger/architecture-styles/README.md

 - **Layered**: `JsonFileOrderRepository` is a standalone class with no base requirements.
 It can be used anywhere the code expects it.
 - **Hexagonal**: `JsonFileOrderRepository` inherits from `OrderRepositoryPort` and implements its interface.
 This makes it a concrete adapter that fulfills a port contract.

+### Summary

-**Summary**: Layered is straightforward and pragmatic—it relies on duck typing and direct dependencies.
+Layered is straightforward and pragmatic—it relies on duck typing and direct dependencies.
 Hexagonal makes boundaries explicit through abstract ports, making it easier to swap implementations, write tests with mocks, and understand the system's contract at a glance.